Operations and Maintenance Facility South logo

 • The site footprint is approximately 64 acres.

-• The South 344th Street alternative includes about 1.8 miles of mainline light rail tracks .
-The tracks would also be needed for TDLE.
+• The South 344th Street alternative includes about 1.8 miles of mainline light rail tracks, which would be necessary for the TDLE.

 • This site would include a test track.
 The test track would run parallel and on the east side of the connecting light rail tracks.

-We would need to construct 1.4-1.8 miles of additional track (also called “mainline” track) between the end of the Federal Way Link Extension (currently in construction) to the potential OMF sites in Federal Way—the preferred alternative at South 336th Street and the South 344th Street alternative—to transport light rail cars from the regional system to the OMF South.
-We’re also studying this track in the environmental review for the Tacoma Dome Link Extension as part of the route.
+We would need to construct 1.4-1.8 miles of additional track (also called “mainline” tracks) between the end of the Federal Way Link Extension (currently in construction) to the potential OMF sites in Federal Way—the preferred alternative at South 336th Street and the South 344th Street alternative—to transport light rail cars from the regional system to the OMF South.

 The Midway Landfill site is next to the Federal Way Link Extension route, so aside from short connecting tracks to the facility (also called “lead” tracks), there would be no added light rail track needed for that alternative.

-Before a new light rail vehicle can start carrying passengers, we need to test how it performs on the track.
-Since we have light rail service running on the mainline track during most of the day, we currently do all vehicle testing during the short service window from 1-5 a.m.
-Building a test track will allow us to test vehicles more quickly to get them ready for service—and we have a lot more cars coming online as we expand the regional light rail system!
-After analyzing the most suitable location for a test track in our system, we found that siting it near the OMF South was the best fit technically and operationally.
+Before a new light rail vehicle can start carrying passengers, we test how it performs on the track.
+Since we have light rail service running on the mainline tracks most of the day, we currently do all vehicle testing during the short service window, generally between 1-5 a.m.
+Building a test track will allow us to test vehicles faster, readying them for service.
+After analyzing the best location for a test track in our system, we found that placing it near OMF South was the best fit technically and operationally.

 A test track would run parallel to the connecting light rail tracks for the preferred alternative and South 344th Street alternative.